pavsob/Coastguard-Rescue-Robot-Simulation/README.md

 6. 2Agent – Bidirectional search
 There is 24 different map configurations CONF0 till CONF24 and also two additional TCONF00 and TCONF01, these are used as argument <configuration>.

-Example of a command for calling breadth-first search: java A1main BFS CONF7
+Example of a command for calling breadth-first search: java Main BFS CONF7